Three positions in hypervelocity multiphase flows

-Those selected will join an already strong (and collaborative) team, and will find a significant infrastructure, including a pulse, supersonic wind-tunnel, a large-scale shock-tube/catch-chamber facility, state-of-the-art visualization instrumentation, and an assortment of numerical tools.
-Our research environment is flexible so as to maximize one’s interests and growth potential, and includes strong collaborative ties with Lawrence Livermore National Laboratory, NASA’s Glen Research Center, and Clarkson University.
+Those selected will join a strong and collaborative team, and will find a significant infrastructure, including a pulse, supersonic wind-tunnel, a large-scale shock-tube/catch-chamber facility, state-of-the-art visualization instrumentation, an assortment of numerical tools, and a 112-node cluster.
+Our research environment is flexible so as to maximize one’s interests and growth potential, and includes strong collaborative ties with Lawrence Livermore National Laboratory, and NASA’s Glen Research Center.

 Applicants please write to: